-Elizabeth Turner is a 1994 graduate of the University of Washington School of Law and immediately began a successful solo practice focusing on family law, elder law (including complex guardianships, trusts, and litigation), and civil litigation.
-In April 2003 she began serving as a Disciplinary Counsel for the Washington State Bar Association on a part-time or contract basis, and in November 2007 she joined the WSBA staff full-time staff as Assistant General Counsel.
-When former General Counsel Bob Welden retired in September 2011, Elizabeth took over the reins of the WSBA’s Lawyers’ Fund for Client Protection and administered the Fund through January 2014, when she returned to private practice.
-While at the WSBA Elizabeth also served as Counsel to the Disciplinary Board, staffed the Court Rules & Procedures Committee and the Local Rules Task Force, and served as Chief Presiding Officer at the Bar Exam, and also represented the WSBA in litigation before a wide range of state and federal courts.
+ELIZABETH TURNER is a 1994 graduate of the University of Washington School of Law.
+Her successful solo practice focused on family law, elder law (including complex guardianships, trusts, and litigation), and civil litigation.
+She also served for many years as a judge and commissioner pro tem.
+In April 2003 Ms. Turner began serving as Disciplinary Counsel for the Washington State Bar Association on a part-time and contract basis, and in November 2007 she joined the WSBA full-time staff as Assistant General Counsel.
+In January 2014 Ms. Turner left the WSBA and returned to private practice, and is now Of Counsel with the Port Gardner Law Group in Everett, Washington.

 Ms. Turner no longer represents clients, and limits her practice to serving as mediator and arbitrator, providing facilitative and evaluative mediation.
 She is the author of Rules Practice (Washington Practice Volumes 2-4B, various editions), Family and Community Property Law (Washington Practice Volumes 19-21), and the Family & Community Property Law Handbooks (Washington Practice Volumes 22 & 22A).
 She also co-authors the Evidence volumes (Washington Practice Volumes 5-5C), and the Courtroom Handbook on Washington Evidence (Washington Practice Volume 5D), with Karl B. Tegland.